PowerShellOrg/dsc-traek/README.md

 The DSC Pull Server is licensed under the MIT license.
 [License](http://github.com/PowerShell/DSCPullServer/License)

-## Contributing to DSC Pull Server
+## Contributing
 Build status??

+To learn how you can help make the DSC Pull Server a success visit [here](https://github.com/PowerShell/DSCPullServer/Wiki).